alex-karpenko/psql-query-exporter/README.md

 - on which DBs,
 - and how to extract and present results as metrics.

 So `sources` section is a dictionary, each key is mnemonic name of the source.
-Each source is a database instance (DB host) with connection parameters (hostname, username, password, etc.) and list of `databases` inside that instace.
+Each source is a database instance (DB host) with connection parameters (hostname, username, password, etc.) and list of `databases` inside that instance.
 Each `database` in the list contains list of `queries` to run against that DB with attributes that describe how to interpret query results and create metrics from them.

 #### Sources definition